Seyhan Viaduct

 The Seyhan Viaduct (Seyhan Viyadüğü) is a 470 m box-girder bridge that carries the O-51 motorway across the Seyhan River in Adana, Turkey.
 The bridge is the northernmost crossing of the river before the Seyhan Dam, just upstream.

-Completed in 1992, the Seyhan Viaduct was originally built as part of the Pozantı-Adana-İskenderun motorway.
+The Pozant-Adana-İskenderun highway initially included the 1992-completed Seyhan Viaduct.
 Once completed, the route was re-designated as the Adana Beltway (O-50) and has recently been re-designated again, after the O-50 was replaced by the O-51 and O-52.